-To speed up this process, Apple has added Safe Mode, which disables the advanced functions, and only keep the applications active that you would need to run the basic Mac.
-Thereafter, if the Mac is working correctly, you should start deleting the recently installed applications and troubleshoot the macOS.
+To speed up this process, Apple has added Safe Mode, which disables the advanced functions, and only keeps the applications active that you would need to run the basic Mac.
+If the Mac is working correctly, you should start deleting the recently installed applications and troubleshoot the macOS.
+(Here’s How to Remove Apps No longer Compatible on Mac)

 How to Start Safe Mode on Mac, MacBook?

-- Turn on the Mac and when you hear the startup tone, Press and Hold the Shift Key until the login display appears.
+Step 2: Turn on the Mac, and when you hear the startup tone, Press and Hold the Shift Key until the login display appears.

 How to Get Out of Safe Boot Mode Mac?